bluesky-social/feed-generator/README.md

 # ATProto Feed Generator

+🚧 Work in Progress 🚧

+We are actively developing Feed Generator integration into the Bluesky PDS.
+Though we are reasonably confident about the general shape and interfaces laid out here, these interfaces and implementation details _are_ subject to change.

+We are planning to create a starter kit for devs, but this section is currently speculative & not yet developed.
+However, we wanted to get this document out as soon as possible to encourage folks to start experimenting.

 ## Overview

 Feed Generators are services that provide custom algorithms to users through the AT protocol.